Skip to Content

 Equipment Needed to Make Homemade Apple Crisp

-Two bowls of gluten free apple crisp with a scoop of vanilla ice cream
+Two bowls of easy homemade gluten free apple crisp with a scoop of vanilla ice cream

 Step 1.
-Preheat your oven to 350 degrees and spray a 9-inch baking dish with non-stick spray.
+Firstly, preheat your oven to 350 degrees and spray a 9-inch baking dish with non-stick spray.
 (I use Coconut Oil Spray.)

 Step 2.
-Combine the sliced apples, citrus zest, lemon juice, brown sugar, cinnamon, nutmeg, and cornstarch in a large bowl.
+Then, combine the sliced apples, citrus zest, lemon juice, brown sugar, cinnamon, nutmeg, and cornstarch in a large bowl.
 Mix to completely coat the apples then transfer to the prepared baking dish.

 Step 3.
-Add the gluten free flour, xanthan gum (if using), granulated sugar, brown sugar, salt, and gluten free oats to the bowl of a stand mixer fitted with the paddle attachment.
+In the meantime, add the gluten free flour, xanthan gum (if using), granulated sugar, brown sugar, salt, and gluten free oats to the bowl of a stand mixer fitted with the paddle attachment.
 Mix to combine all the ingredients.
 Add the butter and mix on low until a dough forms and comes together.

 Step 4.
 Crumble the topping over the apples being sure to evenly cover all the apples.
 Bake at 350 degrees for about 45 minutes until hot and the apples are bubbling at the edges.

 Step 5.
-Serve warm with vanilla ice cream or whipped cream.
+Finally, serve warm with vanilla ice cream or whipped cream.

-• Use the right apples!
 Firm/Crisp apples are the best apples for baking.
-Using a combination of sweet and tart apples give this gluten free fruit crisp the best flavor.
+Specifically, use a combination of sweet and tart apples give this gluten free fruit crisp the best flavor.
+Don’t know what apples to pick?
+Read my article on choosing the Best Apples for Baking 🍏

 • This recipe can be doubled.
 Need to feed a crowd?
 Double the recipe and bake it in a 9×13 pan!
 Bake about 50 minutes to an hour.